learn-co-curriculum/phase0-codemirror-test/README.md

 <iframe width="600" height="300" src="https://linda-seiter.github.io/page2.html"></iframe>

-## Codemirror Example #3 - Display results of console.assert
+## Codemirror Example #3 - Display failed assertions

+Discuss the topic of the reading.
+Break into sections and sub-sections as appropriate to help with the reader's orientation with the material and future referencing.

+<iframe width="600" height="400" src="https://linda-seiter.github.io/page3.html"></iframe>

 ## Conclusion